openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 G. Add Widget to Sony Smart Watch 3 or other Android Wear:

 Using the Wearable Widgets app, you can see the HTTP Widget on your watch.

+### Accessing your offline rig via SSH over Bluetooth

+Your phone and rig must be BT paired and connected over BT PAN.
+See https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/bluetooth-tethering-edison.html for BT PAN configuration.
+When you first open Termius on your mobile device (JuiceSSH and SimpleSSH are also good choices) it will prompt you to add a new host.
+Click the + button to add a new host.
+Turn the toggle on for Use SSH and then fill out the following information:

+    Alias – use an alias name that let’s you know which rig and which connection point this host is for, for example YourRigName on device BT
+    Hostname – Enter the IP address of the rig as assigned by your BT PAN Username – click to the left of the little blue man and type root Password – Enter your rig’s root password (default is “edison” but you should have changed it during setup)

+Click Save in the upper right corner.
+You should now see the host you just created.
+If you click on that host, you’ll see a message that it is connecting (first time connections will ask if you want to save the rig to known hosts, cick continue and then you’ll be connected to a terminal app screen.
+You can now issue commands and edit files just like you can over an SSH connection from your computer.

+********************************

 ### Offline web page from rig - for any phone user